-Couple of years back I had read Juhi Sinha’s biography of Bismillah Khan and I just loved it.
-In that review I had written that I would love to read her travel writing, as her portrayal of Banaras and its character in the biography was so vivid and enchanting that I almost felt like getting up and buying a ticket to Banaras.
-So when I came across this book on Journeys in Rajasthan, I wanted to read it as soon as possible.
-And I am happy I read it, and I am already looking forward to more of her writing.
+A couple of years back I had read Juhi Sinha’s biography of Bismillah Khan and I just loved it.
+In that review, I had written that I would love to read her travel writing, as her portrayal of Banaras and its character in the biography was so vivid and enchanting that I almost felt like getting up and buying a ticket to Banaras.
+So when I came across this book Beyond the Dunes on Journeys in Rajasthan, I wanted to read it as soon as possible.
+And I am happy I read it.
+I am already looking forward to more of her writing.

-Author is a filmmaker, someone who has made many documentaries for Doordarshan, specially covering the various cultural aspects of Rajasthan.
-It is during these journeys and some of her personal journeys that she discovered Rajasthan – its heritage hotels and the economy around it, its singers and their plight, its women in bright colors, its landscape of desert and forts, its history and its legends.
-Apart from one trip in Sikkim, she remains in Rajasthan most of the times throughout the book.
+The author is a filmmaker.
+Someone who has made many documentaries for Doordarshan.
+Especially covering the various cultural aspects of Rajasthan.
+It is during these journeys and some of her personal journeys that she discovered Rajasthan.
+Its heritage hotels and the economy around it.
+Its singers and their plight.
+The women in bright colors, its landscape of desert and forts, its history and its legends.
+Apart from one trip to Sikkim, she remains in Rajasthan most of the times throughout the book.

-I loved travelling with Juhi Sinha in some known and some unknown parts of Rajasthan.
-Lot of new places have got added to my to be visited list.
+I loved traveling with Juhi Sinha in some known and some unknown parts of Rajasthan.
+A lot of new places have got added to my to be visited list.

 Read Beyond the Dunes for some good travel writing.